 Chapter 11: Large Reorganization

-Chapter 11 bankruptcy is used to reorganize debts owed by a business or corporation.
+Chapter 11 bankruptcy is used to reorganize debts owed by a business or corporation; this way, it is a form of bankruptcy protection.
 The business owner will typically devise a way to continue operating as this type of bankruptcy is settled.
-The only instances where an individual may file Chapter 11 bankruptcy are some real estate investors or pro-athletes who may have too much debt to qualify for Chapter 13.
+The only instances where an individual may file for Chapter 11 bankruptcy are some real estate investors or pro-athletes who may have too much debt to qualify for Chapter 13.

 Chapter 12: Family Farmers